RohitGovindJangam/Bank-Loan-Excel-Dashboard/README.md

 - **GitHub:** For version control and sharing the project.

 ### Skills
-- Advanced Excel skills (SUMIFS, INDEX-MATCH, PivotTables, Data Visualization)
+- Advanced Excel skills (SUMIFS, PivotTables, Data Visualization)
 - Domain knowledge of banking and financial analysis
 - Basic understanding of KPIs and visualization techniques

----

-## Future Improvements

-- Automate dashboard creation using Python (Pandas, Matplotlib/Seaborn, or Dash).
-- Integrate with a database (e.g., MySQL) for real-time data fetching and analysis.
-- Add predictive analytics (e.g., machine learning models for default prediction).
-- Improve user interactivity through BI tools like Tableau or Power BI.

 ---